Q. Why is Clinically Severe Obesity Treated with Surgery?

 A. In order to understand how bariatric surgery works, it is important to understand how the body's gastrointestinal tract works.
 After you swallow food it enters the stomach, which acts as a holding tank for food.
 From the stomach, small amounts of food are released into the digestive tract.
 Bile from the liver and enzymes from the pancreas enter the duodenum (first part of the small bowel) and aid in the digestion and absorption of the food.
 Most absorption of food takes place in the duodenum.

-There a several different types of bariatric operations, but most surgeries entail two main components:
+There are several different types of bariatric operations, but most surgeries entail two main components:

 Reducing the volume of the stomach by removing or bypassing a portion of the stomach.
 This means that the stomach can only hold a limited amount of food before a person feels full.